CandyFreak2/CandyFreak2/README.md

 ## Learning/Known Coding Languages

-  *  📘 Java: Been coding since the beginning, have dabbled in Minecraft Modding / 5+ Years of School Taught Java
+  *  📘 Java: Been coding since the beginning, have dabbled in Minecraft Modding / 6 Years of Java Experience
   *  📗 C#: Self Taught C# user to learn and understand Unity to start working on game development
   *  📙 HTML: Took a Web Design class in grade 9.
-Now teaching myself HTML for custom website
+Continued it outside of school
   *  📕 CSS: Self Taught for custom webiste
-  *  📒 C++: College Level Education, two semesters worth of learning.
+  *  📒 C++: College Level Education

 ## My Projects